gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 So, when do we want to inherit from GObject?
 - We want to use a certain widget, but with added state and overridden virtual functions.
 - We want to pass a Rust object to a function, but the function expects a GObject.
-- We want to add properties, signals or actions to an object.
+- We want to add properties or signals to an object.